NMC conducts tests of competence

 1) CBT (Computer Based Test)

-The NMC CBT is a multiple-choice test and can be taken at any of the Pearson VUE test centre available in most countries around the world.
+The NMC CBT is a multiple-choice test and can be taken at any of the Pearson VUE test centers available in most countries around the world.
 Candidates will be given a short tutorial on how to use the computer before starting the examination.

 The CBT comprises of 120 multiple-choice questions.
 All questions are scored as correct or incorrect and there is no partial credit.
 The time limit for direct testing is four hours and this includes any breaks from testing, which are optional.
 To be successful in CBT an applicant should qualify the test with 68%.
 We provide organized NMC CBT preparatory materials for all the candidates enrolled with us.